CogentRedTester/mpv-sub-select/README.md

 | no      | disables subs if `alang` matches              |
 | default | selects subtitles with the `default` tag      |
 | forced  | selects subtitles with the `forced` tag       |

+### Conditions

+Conditions are a way to specify advanced, powerful, and custom filters.
+The `condition` field is a lua expression that can be used to evaluate whether or not the subtitle should be selected.
+This expression will be run for every subtitle that passes the other filters.
+The `sub` variable contains the subtitle track entry and `audio` contains the audio track entry.
+See the [track-list property](https://mpv.io/manual/master/#command-interface-track-list) for what fields are available.
+The `mp`, `mp.msg`, and `mp.utils` modules are avaialble as `mp`, `msg`, and `utils`, respectively.
+If no audio or sub track is being compared (which only happens if you set alang or slang to `no`) then `audio` or `sub` will evaluate to `nil`.

+In the following examples the condition requires:

+* `"condition": "sub.external"` - an external subtitle file.
+* `"condition": "audio.default and sub.id == 1"` - the default audio and the first subtitle in the file.
+* `"condition": "mp.get_property('path', ''):find("Anime") ~= nil"` - the path of the current file to contain `Anime`.

 ### Inheritance